Vivek-04022001/documentation/plone.app.dexterity/behaviors/creating-and-registering-behaviors.md

 It comes with a behavior that adds a `tags` field to the `Categorization` fieldset, storing the actual tags in the Dublin Core `Subject` field.

 `collective.gtags` is a standard package, with a `configure.zcml`, a GenericSetup profile, and a number of modules.
-We won't describe those here, though, since we are only interested in the behavior.
+We won't describe those here, though, since we're only interested in the behavior.

 First, there are a few dependencies in {file}`setup.py`.